Szwochm/OSCP-Prep/OSCP-Notes/Active-Directory1.md

 CN=Stephanie,CN=Users,DC=corp,DC=com is read RIGHT -> LEFT
 com.corp.Users.Stephanie

+For example we can get PDC using getPDC script which can return would be DC1.corp.com, thats the distinguished name

 We can query any DC, but the Primary DC is the best.

 Powershell -- Invoke Domain Class and GetCurrentDomain Methods
 [System.DirectoryServices.ActiveDirectory.Domain]::GetCurrentDomain()

-When scripting in powershell we must use bypass powershell -ep bypass
+When scripting in powershell we must use bypass

+powershell -ep bypass

+We can also use ADSI to get DN for the domain using a domain object

+([adsi]'').distinguishedName